-The Counselor Education Department at NNU offers a Masters in Counseling and aims to prepare students with the professional competencies necessary for entry level counseling and therapeutic direct service delivery as well as providing a base for those students who wish to pursue doctoral level study.
+The Counselor Education Department at NNU offers a master's degree in counseling and aims to prepare students with the professional competencies necessary for entry level counseling and therapeutic direct service delivery as well as providing a base for those students who wish to pursue doctoral level study.
 In existence since 1990, the Counselor Education Department offers the following on-campus majors:

 Program graduates typically complete all requirements for licensure while enrolled in the program (including the national exam), and apply for licensure as a counselor after graduation.
 You can download a detailed description of our program here.
-School Counseling and Clinical Counseling majors are offered in Twin Falls where we will start a new cohort fall of 2016.
+School Counseling and Clinical Counseling majors are also offered in Twin Falls where we will start a new cohort fall of 2016.

 In the 2014-2015 academic year NNU graduated 34 students from the Counselor Education Master’s in Science program.
 There were 19 students graduating from the Clinical Counseling track, 10 students from the School Counseling track, and 5 students from the Marriage and Family Counseling track.
 While some students choose to extend their education beyond the normal full-time schedule, on average, 86% of our students graduate within the expected time period of eight semesters.
 100% of our 2015 graduates passed their licensure exam.
 We believe this pass rate is an indicator of high academic standards within the program and quality applicants expressing interest in our program.
 Additionally, we are proud of the job placement rate of our graduates.
 All but one of our most recent graduates are currently employed, with 100% of our Marriage and Family Counseling and School Counseling graduates finding employment.
 We believe this job placement rate is a significant indicator of the reputation of NNU’s Counselor Education program.